China Scholars Program

 Real-time, “virtual classrooms” with leading scholars, experts, and former government officials from Stanford University and other institutions, provide a rigorous learning experience.
 The program also includes an opportunity to meet with high school students in China participating in SPICE’s Stanford e-China Program.

-Students accepted to the Fall 2023 program must be available to participate from late August through December 2023, including attendance at 12 or 13 real-time “virtual classrooms” on Thursday evenings, 6pm Pacific Time (specific dates TBA).
-Coursework includes weekly reading and writing assignments, culminating in an independent research project.
-Final research projects will be shared with peers, and students are also required to share with their home schools or local communities.
+Coursework includes weekly reading and writing assignments, as well as an independent research project, culminating in a formal, academic paper.
+Final research projects will be shared with peers, and students are also asked to share with their home schools or local communities.

 Students should expect to devote approximately 6 hours per week to complete the lectures, discussions, readings, and assignments.
 Since this is a distance-learning course, however, students can structure most of the work around their individual schedules.
-Students do not need to know the Chinese language or have prior experience in China to participate in this course.

-For more information, please see the Frequently Asked Questions.
 Contact Dr. Tanya Lee (tanyalee@stanford.edu), China Scholars Program Instructor, with further questions.

 CSP in the News